canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **Why This Order?**

 1. **Structured Data First**: If the type has custom fields, collect them first to provide context for the description
+2. **Optional Field Intelligence**: After required fields, AI evaluates optional fields contextually.
+Example: For a password reset, "Last successful login date" is useful; "Department phone extension" is not
-2. **Description Before Title**: Users explain their issue fully before being asked to summarize it with a title
+3. **Description Before Title**: Users explain their issue fully before being asked to summarize it with a title
-3. **Title Before Priority**: AI can suggest a title with confidence when it has all the context (form fields + description)
+4. **Title Before Priority**: AI can suggest a title with confidence when it has all the context (form fields + description)
-4. **Priority Last**: Priority doesn't affect the description or title content - it's purely about urgency and routing
+5. **Priority Last**: Priority doesn't affect the description or title content - it's purely about urgency and routing

 ### Type Switching Behavior